Positive curvature and discrete abelian symmetry: Examples

 \section{Examples}

 We conclude by exhibiting examples of $\Z_2$-torus actions on the spaces listed in Theorems \ref{thm:n}, \ref{thm:nover2}, and \ref{thm:nover4}.
 The table below summarizes the results of the constructions in this section.
 Observe that for each manifold in the first row, the value $r$ in the second row denotes the rank of a $\Z_2$-torus that acts effectively by isometries and has a fixed point.
-The groups $\Z_\ell$, $\Gamma$, and $\Gamma_p$ represent, respectively, a cyclic group of order at least three, a non-cyclic subgroup of $\Sp(1)$, and a $(2p-1)$-dimensional spaceform group that is not a subgroup of $\Sp(1)$.
+The groups $\Z_\ell$, $\Gamma$, and $\Gamma_p$ represent, respectively, a cyclic group of order at least three, a non-cyclic subgroup of $\Sp(1)$, and a non-cyclic $(2p-1)$-dimensional space form group of Type I (see Section \ref{sec:ExamplesC}).